DigitalHolography/HologramRendering/README.md

 # HologramRendering
-collection of scripts for digital hologram rendering from interferogram files
+collection of Matlab and Python scripts for digital hologram rendering from interferogram files